YongoDavid/Demo-2024-May/README.md

 # Demo-2024-May
-IT IS A NEW MONTH ALREADY!!! , TIME HAS MOVE SOOO FAST.
+IT IS A NEW MONTH ALREADY!!! , TIME HAS MOVED SOOO FAST.
 This journey of being a developer is not EASY at all but i am Proud of ME.
 I just need to keep going and oone day i will look backk abd be happy i never gave up.
 LETS KILL IT AGAIN!!!
 THIS MONTH DAVID!!.